viswarajramji/JavaScript/readme.md

 ### Promise.All

-When all the promise succeeds then the then function is called else the catch function is called.
+When all the promise succeeds then the then function is called with all the resolved values else the catch function is called with the failure value only.

     //All pass use case
     // output 10,100,1000